AdobeDocs/experience-platform.en/help/sandboxes/ui/sandboxes-tooling.md

 ![The sandboxes [!UICONTROL Imports] tab highlights the [!UICONTROL View import details] selection in the right pane.](../images/ui/sandbox-tooling/view-import-details.png)

-The **[!UICONTROL Import details]** page shows a detailed breakdown of the import.
+The **[!UICONTROL Import details]** dialog shows a detailed breakdown of the import.

-![The [!UICONTROL Import details] page showing a detailed breakdown of the import.](../images/ui/sandbox-tooling/import-details.png)
+![The [!UICONTROL Import details] dialog showing a detailed breakdown of the import.](../images/ui/sandbox-tooling/import-details.png)

 >[!NOTE]
 >